Email FacebookTwitterMenu burgerClose thin

 ELP Certification Requirements

-The ELP program is overseen by Ramsey Solutions, the organization he founded in 1992.
+Ramsey Solutions, the organization he founded in 1992, runs the ELP program.
 The company is based in Nashville and advocates a biblically-based, commonsense approach to debt reduction, saving money, insurance and other aspects of personal finance.

 Ramsey created the ELP program early in his career dispensing personal financial advice.
 It is a paid referral program open to nearly any financial professional who wants to join and will pay its fees.
-In return, the financial professionals are regularly promoted via Ramsey’s media outlets and also get leads for new business through his website.
+In return, the financial professionals receive promotion via Ramsey’s media outlets and also get leads for new business through his website.

 There are several types of ELPs.
 The difference depends on the financial products the ELP offers.
 Here are the types:

 Beyond these standards, the only requirement of an ELP is to pay the fee to Ramsey’s organization.
 The company does not disclose the cost to become an ELP.
 Online reviews and user comments indicate that some ELPs pay upfront to get the exclusive rights to their local markets.
-Real estate agents, for example, pay $3,000 plus a monthly fee.
+Real estate agents, for example, pay $3,000 plus a monthly fee around $500.

 ELP Certificate Holder Jobs